debora-com/osia/src/doc/functional/_3rdparty.rst

 Authentic Sources Services consist of a set of services implemented on top of identity systems to favour third parties consumption of identity data.
 The services can be classified in four sets:

-- Public discovery of available attributes and data services (Discover)
+- Discovery: Public discovery of available attributes and data services

-- Submitting citizen ID attributes for validation (Verify)
+- Verification: Submitting citizen ID attributes for validation

   The purpose is to extend the use of government-issued identity to registered third party services.
 The individual will submit their ID attributes to the third party in order to enroll